-Our Compensation Committee is responsible for establishing and administering the policies governing compensation for our executive officers.
+Compensation Philosophy and Objectives

 Our compensation programs are designed to achieve the following objectives:

-- attract and retain talented and experienced executives; - motivate and reward executives whose knowledge, skills and performance are critical to our success; - align the interests of our executive officers and shareholders by motivating executive officers to increase shareholder value and rewarding them when shareholder value increases; - provide a competitive compensation package in which total compensation is primarily determined by company and individual results along with the creation of shareholder value; - ensure fairness among the executive management team by recognizing the contributions each executive makes to our success; and - compensate our executives so they will manage our business to meet our long-range objectives.
+- attract and retain talented and experienced executives; - motivate and reward executives whose knowledge, skills and performance are critical to our success; - align the interests of our executive officers and shareholders by motivating executive officers to increase shareholder value and rewarding them when shareholder value increases; - provide a competitive compensation package in which total compensation is primarily determined by company and individual results along with the creation of long-term shareholder value; - · ensure fairness among the executive management team by recognizing the contributions each executive makes to our success; and - · compensate our executives so they will manage our business to meet our long-range objectives.

-When making decisions on setting compensation for our employees, the Compensation Committee considers the importance of the position to us, the individual's past salary history and the contributions to be made by the executive officer to the Company.
+When making decisions on setting compensation for our named executive officers, the Compensation Committee considers, among other factors, the importance of the position to us, the individual's past salary history, market compensation for similar positions and the contributions to be made by the executive officer to the Company.